monkeywoora/cityu-dg-cs/README.md

 ## Declaration 声明

+> "Therefore since they philosophized order to escape from ignorance, evidently they were pursuing science in order to know, and not for any utilitarian end."
+> —— Aristotle "Metaphysics"

+Esteemed vistors,

+Greetings.

+I sincerely hope this program finds you well.

 We genuinely our classmates' and friends' selfless and generous help: Here are the details and documents for CS major, which are organized.
 It has been less than one academic year since I became the successor of this repository.
 Considering this, I am humbled with reverence and awe‌.
 If you find mistakes among this repository, please help us correct them.

 Chongyu Chang